1. Output information

 tubes, pipes, hoses and fittings

-The CPI for “services for the regular repair of the dwelling” is compiled from the hourly rate for plumbers, electricians, carpenters and decorators and therefore measures the price paid by consumers when hiring trades people to carry out repairs and maintenance on their homes.
-This index does not include the price paid for builders which is why it is used for repairs and maintenance only and not for new work.
+The CPIs therefore measure the price paid by consumers when hiring tradespeople to carry out repairs and maintenance on their homes.
+This index does not include the price paid for builders, which is why it is used for repairs and maintenance only and not for new work.

-Data used to weight the individual labour, materials and plant components for a construction business comes from the Annual Business Survey (ABS) seen in Table 4.
+Data used to weight the individual labour, materials and plant components for a construction business come from the Annual Business Survey (ABS).
 Information from the monthly construction survey is used to calculate the sector split of all construction work.

 To calculate the labour, material and plant weights for the housing indices, the median cost is calculated from the labour, material and plant ratios of businesses that focus on housing work.
 The same process is repeated for the other sectors.
 The median measurement is used, rather than a weighted mean, because there is already a potential bias towards large companies in making this calculation.
 The calculation requires data from both the annual and monthly survey for the same year, and it is only the largest companies that are fully enumerated in both surveys.

-Download this table Table 6: Weights used to compile indices for all new work, all repair and maintenance and all construction, 2017, UK.xls (36.9 kB)
+Download this table Table 2: Weights used to compile indices for all new work, all repair and maintenance and all construction, 2023, UK.xls .csv

 Mark-up for profit margin

-As announced in the Construction development: Impact of improvements to construction statistics article in September 2017, a mark-up method was introduced in collaboration with Dr Xuxin Mao of the University College London (UCL).
-The mark-up addressed a limitation of the old methodology which assumed that input costs move in the same way as output prices.
-This meant that previously we were measuring the margins of construction businesses a zero constantly throughout time.
+As announced in the Construction development: Impact of improvements to construction statistics article in September 2017, a mark-up method was introduced in collaboration with University College London (UCL).
+The mark-up addressed a limitation of the old methodology, which assumed that input costs move in the same way as output prices.

 Gross profit was chosen as the most appropriate profit measure to base the mark-up on.
-This is because it is tailored only towards direct costs of goods sold and not indirect fixed costs such as rent and insurance, which are included in an alternative such as operating profit.
+This is because it is tailored only towards direct costs of goods sold and not indirect fixed costs such as rent and insurance.
 According to economic theory, firms set a mark-up given labour, capital and intermediate inputs, with a view to maximise profits.
 The mark-up is the difference between the price that the firm charges and its marginal cost, that is, the cost of producing an additional unit of output.
-As marginal costs are not affected by changes in fixed costs, the gross profit measure is the “cleanest” measure of profits.

 The non-parametric cubic spline approach is then used to fit a smooth curve between points on the annual series to calculate a quarterly series, taking into account movements in the mark-up in neighbouring periods.
 Linear interpolation is subsequently used to calculate a monthly mark-up figure.